1. When a collision occurs on the passenger seat side or the impact is relatively small, which of the following methods is incorrect?

-1. When the engine suddenly stalls on the road and cannot be restarted, the driver should pull over in a timely fashion and identify the cause of the stalling.
+6. When the engine suddenly stalls on the road and cannot be restarted, the driver should apply emergency braking to force the vehicle to stop as fast as possible.

 A. Right